Ghosts of the White House

-America’s 33rd president, Harry Truman, wrote to his wife Bess in June 1945 to talk about the spookiness going on in his new residence.
+America’s 33rd president, Harry Truman, wrote to his wife Bess in June 1945 to talk about the spookiness in his new residence.
 “I sit here in this old house and work on foreign affairs, read reports, and work on speeches – all the while listening to the ghosts walk up and down the hallway and even right here in the study.
 The floors pop and the drapes move back and forth – I can just imagine old Andy [Jackson] and Teddy [Roosevelt] having an argument over Franklin [Roosevelt].”

 Other Ghostly Residents

 - Abigail Adams, wife to John Adams, the second president of the US, used to hang laundry in the East Room of the White House because it was the warmest and driest place.
 Some say they have seen her ghost, wearing a lace shawl and cap, heading toward the East Room with outstretched arms, as if she were carrying laundry, the scent of lavender filling the air.

 - President Thomas Jefferson supposedly plays his violin in the Yellow Oval Room.